How many bones does a cat have?

-The axial skeleton consists of the head, vertebrae, ribs, and sternum.
+- The axial skeleton consists of the head, vertebrae, ribs, and sternum.

-Visceral skeleton contains the bones of the soft organs such as the inner ears, penis, throat.
+- The visceral skeleton contains the bones of the soft organs such as the inner ears, penis, throat.

-Appendicular skeleton consists of the bones of the legs and pelvis.
+- The appendicular skeleton consists of the bones of the legs and pelvis.

 Furthermore, bones can are classified by their shape.

-Flat bones – Located in some parts of the skull, the sternum, shoulders, ribs and the pelvis, these bones protect the internal organs.
+- Flat bones – Located in some parts of the skull, the sternum, shoulders, ribs and the pelvis, these bones protect the internal organs.

-Short bones – Found in the wrists (carpals) and ankles (tarsals).
+- Short bones – Found in the wrists (carpals) and ankles (tarsals).
 They provide stability and fine movement.

-Irregular bones – Found in the vertebrae and some parts of the skull.
+- Irregular bones – Found in the vertebrae and some parts of the skull.